 Our sovereign disputes practice covers any kind of dispute involving a sovereign state or instrumentality—regardless of forum.
 We have represented bondholder groups, individual investors and companies all over the world in contested matters involving:

 We are usually free of conflicts because we primarily represent clients in cases against sovereigns rather than on their behalf.
 As the largest litigation firm in the world, the absence of any corporate practice leaves us free to utilize powerful strategies against sovereign issuers and money center financial institutions without conflicts and without any fear of losing opportunities for future transactional matters.
 For example, we are one of the very few global firms that is free to pursue discovery from money center banks—a form of discovery that provides an exceptionally powerful tool in insolvency and collections cases.

 We are an international firm with truly global reach.
-In addition to our offices in the United States, we have offices in London, Tokyo, Mannheim, Hamburg, Paris, Hong Kong, Munich, Sydney, Brussels, Zurich, Shanghai, Stuttgart, and Perth.
+In addition to our offices in the United States, we have offices in London, Tokyo, Mannheim, Hamburg, Paris, Hong Kong, Munich, Sydney, Brussels, Zurich, Shanghai, Doha, Riyadh, Stuttgart, and Perth.
 Our extensive global footprint allows us draw upon expertise to pursue claims and recoveries in courts and tribunals around the world.
 We work together across cultures and time zones, on different continents and in different languages, to offer coordinated, multi-jurisdictional strategies.

 Mr. O’Rourke is an experienced litigator based in London who previously worked at one of New Zealand’s premier commercial law firms.
 In 2019 and 2020, Legal 500 named him as a “Next Generation” commercial litigation partner in London.
 Mr. O’Rourke’s public representations include acting for a group of security holders against Argentina in a EUR 640m claim arising from Argentina’s failure to make payments under the securities following a re-basing of its national accounts.